sammbeller/hangman/README.md

 # INSTALLATION
-This app uses npm version 5.6.0 and node version 8.9.0 You may install these however you wish or via the included install.sh script which may be invoked as su
+This app uses npm version 5.6.0 and node version 8.9.0 You may install these however you wish.
+It is reccomended to use nvm, however you can also go to nodejs.org and download the LTS distribution

-- sudo ./install.sh
+Next clone or download this repository to a suitable location e.g. `git clone https://github.com/sammbeller/hangman.git`

+Finally, navigate into the directory and run `npm install`

+# TO RUN
+simply call `node index.js`

 # TODO